joshgev/jfixture/README.md

 print("The user's name is {}".format(user.name))
 ```

+As an aside: this is actually [simpleorm](https://github.com/joshgev/simpleorm), which is a toy ORM that I wrote for testing and demonstration of jfixture.
+Outside of its utility for this project, it might be a educational to look it
+over to get an idea of how things like SQLAlchemy or Django ORM do some of the things which to me seemed so magical
+when I first used them.
+Specifically, it is a solid example of why one might use metaprogramming :).

 Using this ORM, our methods of install_model_instance and clear_instance will look like this:

 ```python